Addiction Psychiatry Fellowship Program

-The Addiction Psychiatry Residency Training Program at Yale University School of Medicine is a well-established (since 1996), nationally recognized residency program with an outstanding and diverse faculty.
-The program accepts 7 board-eligible psychiatric residents each year for a one-year training program.
+The Addiction Psychiatry Fellowship Training Program at Yale University School of Medicine is a well-established (since 1996), nationally recognized fellowship program with an outstanding and diverse faculty.
+The program accepts 7 board-eligible psychiatric fellows each year for a one-year training program.

 - Understand the basic science and clinical science medical knowledge needed to care for patients with substance-related disorders.